DoubleARon96/p5-gym-session-plans/README.md

 ![image of data plan ](docs/readme-images/home-data-plan.png)

 ### Thoughts
-this is a basic model i set up thinking that it would be nice to be able to edit for super users but i thought if i keep it to only one and make it so only devs and the client can change.
+this is a basic model i set up thinking that it would be nice to be able to edit for super users but i thought if i keep it to only one and make it so only developers and the client can change.

 i also made it so its crud function is only to be updated so its easy to track and make sure not to much writing is on the home.